igor-lirussi/Dialogue-Nao-Robot/README.md

 (Ab.jar) is looking for .csv files, these should be generated **automatically** from the .aiml files in the "aimlif" folder.
 They are simply a faster less-readable copy of the originals. (so they are not included in the repo)

--simply create a folder "aimlif" next to the "aiml" one-
+- simply create a folder "aimlif" next to the "aiml" one-

 ## Built With